- Q: How should names be listed at the memorials?

 - Q: Would it be a mistake to proceed with the Freedom Tower?

 - A: Yes.
-The FT - and planned memorials - will ruin the site.
+The FT will architecturally ruin the site.
 If completed the dysfunctional FT will be sold for a huge loss or subsidized by the public.
+If and when the site is acknowledged as an architectural fiasco, the waterfall memorials can be built over, but the Freedom Tower will have to be torn down.

-- A: His full steam ahead approach could drive the project into the ground by the next governor's election, and then there could be an opportunity to start over.
-A clear eyed view would show that the street plan, memorials, Freedom Tower, Calatrava Hub, and Vehicle Security Center are impractical designs, and no amount of money, delays, design tweaking, bravado, management reorganization, or new websites will change that.
-The harsh reality is that under Pataki everyone from Silverstein down had to conform or else.
-If Governor Paterson doesn't realize that PA and STV management cannot be relied on to give honest opinions of the WTC site, there isn't much near term hope.
+- A: There could be a site financial meltdown before 2012, and then there would be an opportunity to start over.
+Some of the public might be duped by the waterfalls being operational in 2011.
+The street plan, memorials, Freedom Tower, Calatrava Hub, and Vehicle Security Center are impractical designs, and no amount of money, delays, design tweaking, bravado, reorganization, or new websites will change this.
+Until people realize that PA and STV management cannot be relied on to give honest opinions of the WTC site, there isn't much hope.
+The craziness at the site will not stop until the Libeskind plan is scrapped.

-Sally Regenhard does not see the Port Authority's recent "openness" as an indication of a more hopeful future.
-She says, "We have the wrong people implementing the wrong plan."
+Sally Regenhard says, "We have the wrong people implementing the wrong plan."

-- A: Corruption.
-The LMDC paid these groups millions and in some cases tens of millions of dollars.
+- A: The LMDC paid these groups many millions of dollars.

 - Q: What about the Calatrava "Transportation Hub"?

 - A: It's impractical expensive nonsense.
 A much cheaper conventional income producing building would serve the same purpose, but the Calatrava roof will cost money to maintain.
-How can people object to spending $1 billion total for the two bad memorials and not object to spending $2 billion for a meaningless modern art sculpture?
+How can people object to spending $1 billion total for the two bad memorials and not object to spending over $2 billion for this meaningless modern art sculpture?
 Which is more important?
 The governor should compare the two.
 Something stinks - just the initial design contract for the Calatrava was $155.6 million!
 Like the Freedom Tower, "art" has priority over functionality, and commuters will have to walk large distances since there are no reversible pedestrian conveyors (which many large airports have).
-Why is a retractable roof important?
+At the original WTC there was no station house or special entrance for the PATH, you just entered through one of the buildings on the plaza or through the nearby subway stations.
+But now this structure is apparently vital on this crowded site, although it will cost more than one Twin Tower would.

 Note that Calatrava's Chicago Spire will probably not be completed as planned.
-A twisting torso does not support large vertical loads.
+The round design is much better for wind, but a twisting torso does not support large vertical loads.

 - Q: What about the Survivor's Staircase?